gjpelletier/PyOAE/README.md

 by Greg Pelletier

-Tools for analysis of Ocean Alkalinity Enhancement, including Jupyter Notebooks for the following examples:
+Tools for analysis of Ocean Alkalinity Enhancement (OAE), including Jupyter Notebooks for the following examples:

 - Root-finding method to solve for the OAE treatment needed to restore any carbonate system variable (e.g. TA-DIC, CO3--, pH, Ωar, etc.) to pre-industrial conditions in the coastal California Current Ecosystem.
 This notebook can also be used to solve for any other location in the global oceans
 - Calculation of the maximum hypothetical OAE efficiency ηmax (etamax) for any assumed addition of alkalinity.
 The ηmax is a dimensionless quantity that is calculated as the hypothetical maximum potential CDR (umol/kg) divided by the amount of added alkalinity (umol/kg).